 - Phenobarbital does not have the same addiction potential as illicit drugs.

 - The drug is essentially safe for use and will not cause significant negative side effects because it is prescribed.

-Phenobarbital is potentially addictive and can easily jump the line between safe therapeutic dose and fatal dose (Narrow Therapeutic Index).
-Misuse of the drug, especially in combination with alcohol or other drugs, can:
+Phenobarbital is potentially addictive and a person can easily cross the line between a safe therapeutic dose and a fatal dose (Narrow Therapeutic Index).
+Misuse of phenobarbital, especially in combination with alcohol or other drugs, can:

 - Send levels of phenobarbital in the blood into toxic territory.

-Phenobarbital creates a dulling effect on the central nervous system and can produce the following effects:
+Phenobarbital creates a dulling effect on the central nervous system and can produce the following adverse effects:

 - Blisters and lesions on the skin.